 New Streaming Releases and Cinema Openings Light Up UK Screens This Week

-British and Irish audiences have a packed schedule of new entertainment to enjoy this week, with major new streaming series launching on HBO Max and Netflix alongside a busy slate of cinema releases across the UK and Ireland.
+British and Irish audiences have a packed schedule of new entertainment to enjoy this week, with major new streaming series launching on HBO Max and Netflix alongside a busy slate of cinema releases across the UK and Ireland, reflecting the continued vitality of a sector that is adapting boldly to a rapidly changing landscape.

 Key Developments